sujith-eag/personal-site/content/docs/python/col_extra/unit_1_q.md

 ```
 i)
 for letter in 'Python':
 	if letter == 'h':
 		break
 	print 'Current Letter :', letter

 ii)
 for letter in'Python':
 	if letter =='h':
 		continue
 	print'Current Letter :', letter

 iii)
 for letter in'Python':
 	if letter =='h':
 		pass
 		print'This is pass block'
 	print'Current Letter :', letter
 ```

 ___

 #### SUPPLEMENTARY SEMESTER EXAMINATIONS – AUGUST 2017

-When you use the + operator to concatenate two lists, does it make a copy or a reference of the arguments?
+When you use the `+` operator to concatenate two lists, does it make a copy or a reference of the arguments?
 Explain with the help of an example.

 Develop a Python program that will accept, as input, a series of names and salaries.
-Usethe name ‘End’ to mark the end of the sequence of values.
-After the values have beenentered, print the average salary and the names and salaries of those individuals with thehighest and lowest salaries.
+Use the name ‘End’ to mark the end of the sequence of values.
+After the values have been entered, print the average salary and the names and salaries of those individuals with the highest and lowest salaries.

 ___

-Develop a python program that takes two positive integers m and n, and then produces a box of mXn dimension as shown below.
+Develop a python program that takes two positive integers m and n, and then produces a box of `mXn` dimension as shown below.
 Enter height: 4
 Enter width: 5
 ```